1939 United Australia Party leadership election: Background

+Results

 Newspaper endorsements

 The press took a keen interest in the leadership contest, which was one of the first in which a party chose a new prime minister in an open fashion with multiple viable candidates.
 In Melbourne, The Age endorsed Menzies as the new prime minister on 8 April, only a day after Lyons' death.
 The Argus endorsed Casey, arguing that he had remained loyal to Lyons and the government where Menzies had not.
 The Herald on 12 April stated a slight preference for Bruce, but observed that it would probably be too difficult to recall him from London and that Menzies was the only other alternative.
 It gave a more enthusiastic endorsement of Menzies two days later.
 In Sydney, The Daily Telegraph supported Casey, while The Sydney Morning Herald was an "earnest advocate of recalling Bruce".